 top of page

-the Project's owner told me "It seems that what you are saying makes a lot of sense to you, but I simply need to know whether I will be able to open my business on time or not?"
+His response was honest and direct:"It seems what you're saying makes a lot of sense to you, but I simply need to know—will I be able to open my business on time or not?"

 1 Comment